razgarabedi/imagedropify/README.md

     *   The `users.json` file should have restrictive file permissions (only writable by the Node.js process user).
     *   **Ensure `users.json` is in your `.gitignore` and never committed to your repository.**
 *   **File Uploads (`public/uploads`)**:
     *   Nginx Configuration: The provided Nginx config includes a `location /uploads/` block designed to serve files directly and attempt to deny script execution.
+Ensure `client_max_body_size` in Nginx is equal to or greater than your Next.js application's upload limit (currently 6MB in app, Nginx set to 10M for safety).
     *   File Permissions: Ensure the `public/uploads` directory and its subdirectories are not world-writable and that the user running the Node.js/Next.js application (via PM2) only has the necessary write permissions.
 The Nginx user (usually `www-data`) needs read access.
     *   Content Validation: Robust server-side validation of uploaded file types and content is crucial within the application itself (partially handled by `imageActions.ts`).
 *   **Session Management**: JWTs are stored in HTTP-only cookies, which is a good practice.
 Ensure HTTPS is used in production to protect session tokens in transit.